-If you wish to study Civil Engineering or MEng Structural Engineering at City, University of London, but do not satisfy the entry requirements, the Civil Engineering Foundation course can be the first of a four year BEng (or five year MEng) degree.
+If you wish to study Civil Engineering at City, University of London, but do not satisfy the entry requirements, the Civil Engineering Foundation course can be the first of a four year BEng (or five year MEng) degree.

 The emphasis in the Foundation course is on developing your study skills and ability in mathematics and mechanics.

 The course also suits mature applicants who need to update their technical knowledge and study skills.